|0711 Strasbourg - Little France; The covered bridges; Boating on the Ill|

 The city has many bridges, including the medieval, four-towered Ponts Couverts (Covered Bridges), which have kept their name despite the fact that they lost their roofs back on the 18th century (up on the postcard).
 It is placed in Petite-France, which in the Middle Ages was the tanning-houses and slaughterhouses area.
 The name (Little France) wasn't given for patriotic reasons, but comes from the Hospice of the Syphilitic, built in the late 15th century to cure persons with syphilis, then called the "French disease".
 Built in 1572, the Maison des Tanneurs (in the left of the postcard) is an old tannery converted into restaurant in 1949 and renovated in 1972 on the occasion of the fourth centenary.

-About the stamp, the blue Marianne et l'Europe, I wrote here.
+About the blue Marianne et l'Europe, I wrote here.

 Strasbourg - Wikipedia